jeremiah-shaulov/indent_and_wrap/README.md

 };
 ```

-Count number of lines in text string, and determine column number after the last character.
+Count number of lines in text string, and determine column number **after** the last character.

 This function only considers text substring from `from` to `to`.
+Lines and columns counter starts from provided values: `nLine` and `nColumn`.

 If `options.mode` is `term`, skips terminal escape sequences (like VT100 color codes).